miliariadnane/miliariadnane/README.md

 * 💻 I’m currently software Engineer @Akka technologies
 * ✍️ Blogging on https://miliari.me
+* ✉️  You can contact me at [miliari.adnane@gmail.com](mailto:miliari.adnane@gmail.com)
 * 🤝 I'm open to collaborating on open source projects
-* ✉️  You can contact me at [miliari.adnane@gmail.com](mailto:miliari.adnane@gmail.com)
+* 💬 Ask me about (if I can help, sure !
+I will do):
+  - Software Engineering And Web development
+  - Java ecosystem (Spring, Spring boot, ...)
+  - DevOps & AI

 ### Socials